louislefevre/onyx/docs/Report.md

 The final stage of unit testing takes place within the error handler, whose primary responsibility is to receive errors and output them to the user.
 Up until this point the unit tests have focused on correct inputs rather than incorrect ones, so this is where invalid syntax is purposely passed to see if the expected error message is returned.
 This was broken down into three categories: lexical errors occurring in the lexer, syntax errors occurring in the parser, and semantic errors occurring in the type checker.
 If the broken syntax resulted in the expected error occurring, it can be verified that the compiler successfully handles errors should they transpire.

 ## Chapter 7 - Evaluation <a name="7"></a>
+The success of the project is largely based on whether or not the requirements previously discussed in chapter 3 have been met, with each of the primary pieces of functionality from the original plans being reviewed.

+- how it matches requirements
+- Appraises the system developed with the original requirements and evaluates whether those requirements were appropriate.

+### 7.1 Basic Functionality
+The emphasis on simplicity and minimalism has been emphasized throughout the report, with the main five features to include being: variables, operators, conditionals, loops, and functions.
+Whilst the first four were successfully implemented, functions were not.
+This is a result of other tasks being prioritised, as functions are not vital for having a working compiler and were not necessary in the long run.
+However, each of the other features were completed fully and work as expected, both on their own and together.
+The syntax was also successfully made to be as intuitive and simple as possible based on testing and other popular languages, with this being verified with users as discussed in chapter 6.

+### 7.2 Data Types, Variables, & Scope
+- All global scope.
+- Implicit variables with data types (variables can be reassigned of different type, but are incompatible to be used together)

+### 7.3 Intuitive Syntax

+### 7.4 Insightful Error Messages
+- Detailed error messages with explanations for fixes.

+### 7.5 Simple Setup
+- Simple setup and compatibility
+- JVM, Java, no specific file type

 ## Chapter 8 - Conclusions <a name="8"></a>